EXA-UQ/EXAUQ-Toolbox/docs/cli/user-guides/resubmitting-jobs.md

 20240425123045879  20240603102301234      (0.5, 0.32, -3.12)
 ```

-This command resubmits all jobs that have either failed or been cancelled,
+This command resubmits all jobs that have either failed or been cancelled.
-assigning new job IDs to each for separate tracking.

 ### Excluding Certain Statuses